RahimjonovBoburjon/Python-Projects/README.md

 Here is a quick list of some of the projects included in this repository:

 - **[List Operations](./Lesson01.py)**: This project demonstrates basic Python list methods such as append, insert, sort, reverse, pop, and more.
 It also allows user input and processes a list by performing various operations on it.
+- **[Basic Python Operations](./Lesson02.py)**: This project demonstrates basic Python arithmetic operations, such as addition, subtraction, multiplication, and division.
+It also includes user input handling to greet the user by their name and calculate the sum of multiple numbers.
+Additionally, the project showcases common Python list methods such as append, insert, sort, reverse, and pop.
 - **[Basic Python Exercises](./ProgressTest01.py)**: This project includes fundamental Python exercises, such as summing two numbers, checking if a number is even or odd, calculating age and century from birth year, and determining the day of the week based on user input.